-Verification: All mitigation measures and their implementation methods shall be included in the BRMIMP and implemented.
-Implementation of the measures will be reported in the Monthly Compliance Reports by the Designated Biologist.
+Verification: All mitigation measures and their implementation methods shall be included in the BRMIMP.
+Implementation of the measures shall be reported in the Monthly Compliance Reports by the Designated Biologist.
 Within 30 days after completion of project construction, the project owner shall provide to BLM's Authorized Officer and the CPM, for review and approval, a written construction termination report identifying how measures have been completed.
+The Designated Biologist shall provide to the CPM, BLM's Authorized Officer, CDFG, and USFWS an annual report summarizing all available data (species of carcass, date and location collected, and cause of death) describing bird and other carcasses collected within the project site each year.